Thank you for your interest in my work and studio practice!

-I'm so happy to welcome you to my studio!
 I've been working in clay full-time since 2007, and I am so grateful for the Studio Friends and collectors who have encouraged and supported my work through the years.

 I was born in King City, Ca., the second of four children.
 We grew up riding horses, raising 4-H animals, building fence and, as teenagers, working various jobs in the family's newspaper and printing business.
 Hard work and leadership were encouraged.
 Creativity was the norm: My grandmother was an artist and writer, my dad was a writer and all of my siblings grew up to be musicians, writers, printers and makers.